Dorian1999/Cash-Register/README.md

 Technologies

-The application was developed using the C++17 standard.
+The application was developed using the C++ standard.

 License